 By reviewing the information below, you can make sure that your registration goes smoothly each quarter.
-Check out the Registration Guide for Spring 2021 for some quick tips and reminders on this registration period.

 Registration begins at your initial enrollment appointment time/time ticket *.
 You can visit the academic calendar to find out when enrollment appointments will be viewable on R’Web and when the Schedule of Classes will be available.
 You may register during initial and makeup enrollment.
 During initial enrollment, undergraduate students who are in good academic standing may register for a maximum of 17 units - students who are not in good standing may only register for up to 15 units.
 During makeup enrollment, the maximum units students in good standing may register for is increased to 20 units.
 You can find all the registration phases on the academic calendar.

 If you need special enrollment assistance like being able to enroll in only one portion of a CNAS course that you need to repeat (i.e., only repeating a lab but not the lecture of a course), please be sure to contact the CNAS Enrollment Management Center (EMC).

 For more information and resources about registration please be sure to review the information below.